scala/docs.scala-lang/sips/pending/_posts/2014-02-08-backticks-in-string-interpolation.md

     s"I have substituted $identifier into this String"

-Where `identifier` is only permitted to consist of alphanumeric characters in SIP-11.
+Where `identifier` is specified in SIP-11 to consist of only alphanumeric characters.

 The actual implementation uses the specification of `identifier` from the language spec, where it must start with a letter, but can then contain letters, numbers, or underscores for subsequent characters: